Oneida stirpiculture: Results

-The experiment with stirpiculture in the Oneida Community lasted from 1869 to 1879.
-Fifty-eight live children were produced as a result of the experiment.
-Most women and men only produced one child.
-Some produced two or three, and 13 of those were recorded as "accidental conceptions".
-To prove his religious and social prowess, as well as that of his bloodline, John H. Noyes and his son Theodore produced 12 children between them, 11 of whom survived (Carden 64).
-The development and nourishment of these children were very diligently attended to, and values such as non-attachment were impressed on children, even at a very young age.
-Many of the children lived long and were very well-educated; however, it has been offered that perhaps the children's environment lent them these abilities.
+The experiment with stirpiculture in the Oneida Community lasted from 1869 to 1879; 58 children were born as a result.
+Most men and women had only one child, but some had two or three, with 13 of these recorded as "accidental conceptions".
+To prove his religious and social prowess, as well as that of his bloodline, John H. Noyes and his son Theodore produced 12 children between them, 11 of whom survived.
+The Community was heavily invested in raising children to follow its ideals and guidelines, and values such as non-attachment were impressed upon children, even at a young age.

 Each child at Oneida was well supported and cared for within the community.
-They were given a lot of play time and rooms to do it in, as the Oneidans believed in the importance of exercise.
+They were given a lot of play time and rooms in which to do so, as the Oneidans believed in the importance of exercise.
 Both girls and boys were provided an education, and some of the children even went on to college, and were encouraged to do so.
 They were under the constant guidance of older community members.
-Theodore Noyes, son of John H. Noyes, kept detailed records of the growth and development of the children produced and raised in the Stirpiculture experiment.
-Only one was reported to have physical disabilities (Ellis).
+Theodore Noyes, son of John H. Noyes, kept detailed records of the growth and development of the children produced and raised in the stirpiculture experiment.
+Only one was reported to have physical disabilities.
 The children learned the importance of non-attachment and commitment to the community; however, it is apparent that some special relationships did occur.
 The experiment ended in 1879, as the community began to break up.